Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> LIDAR to Raster: Some Information on Raster Datasets </h3> <br>

-<p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.
-Rasters are stored in a grid, which is composed of a series of rows and columns filled with values that create a matrix.
+<p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.  </p> <br>

+<p> Rasters are stored in a grid, which is composed of a series of rows and columns filled with values that create a matrix.
 Rasters can also exist in rectangular form, though other irregular shapes would not be feasible since they cannot be stored in a row and column form easily.
 Tiny pixels organized in the grid serve as cell values, which quantify the raster.    </p> <br>

 <p> The amount of data a raster can store depends upon its bit number.
 An 8-bit raster can contain 255 values, a 16-bit raster can contain 65535 values, and a 32-bit raster can contain 4294967295 values.
 With the LAS Dataset to Raster tool you created a 32-bit signed raster.  </p> <br>

 <p> Raster data also comes in signed and unsigned data formats.
 Signed rasters can contain negative values, whereas unsigned rasters contain only positive values.
 An 8-bit unsigned raster's values range from 0 to 255, whereas an 8-bit signed raster's values range from -128 to 127. </p> <br>

-<p> Raster extensions include TIFF, BMP, GIF, IMG, GRID, JPG, PNG, or BIL.
-For this tutorial, the "Output raster" should be a .img raster file -- simply add the ".img" file extension to the end of the "Output Raster" name.
-This is a proprietary file format owned by ERDAS, a company specializing in remote sensing data capture -- IMG rasters tend to be of high-quality at the cost of more storage space.
+<p> At this point we can look at and discuss each parameter in Figure 6.
+Raster extensions include TIFF, BMP, GIF, IMG, GRID, JPG, PNG, or BIL.
+For this tutorial, the "Output raster" (Figure 6) should be a .img raster file -- simply add the ".img" file extension to the end of the "Output Raster" name.
+IMG is a proprietary file format owned by ERDAS, a company specializing in remote sensing data capture -- IMG rasters tend to be of high-quality at the cost of more storage space.
 Table 1 below presents a basic delineation of uses for different file formats.
 An exhaustive list can be found <a href="https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/supported-raster-dataset-file-formats.htm"> here</a>. </p> <br>

 <table title="Image File Extensions as Raster Datasets"> <caption> Table 1.
 Image Files as Raster Datasets </caption>
 <thead>